Best TV brandsBack to advice guides

 When buying a new TV, you should go for a brand that has a reputation for quality, innovation and value.
 Find the right TV brand for you with our guide.

 Head to the shops and you'll see a huge range of TV brands all vying for your attention and cash.
-Should you go for a well-known name?
-Or take a chance on a supermarket-own model at an attractive price?
+We take closer look at the best TV brands, including Samsung, Sony, Panasonic, LG and Toshiba, plus give you the lowdown on the other companies making televisions.

 Samsung TVs: should you buy one?